dijitalveysel/SweetDashboardTemplate/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+> This project is a completely personal work and other open sources have been used.
+>
+> This project is available for free.